csikasote/BembaSpeech/README.md

 ------------------------

-If you use this speech dataset in your project or research, please consider citing:
+If you use this speech dataset in your project or research, please consider citing as follows:

     @inproceedings{sikasote-anastasopoulos21bembaspeech,
         abstract = {We present a preprocessed, ready-to-use automatic speech recognition corpus, BembaSpeech, consisting over 24 hours of read speech in the Bemba language, a written but low-resourced language spoken by over 30% of the population in Zambia.
 To assess its usefulness for training and testing ASR systems for Bemba, we train an end-to-end Bemba ASR system by fine-tuning a pre-trained DeepSpeech English model on the training portion of the BembaSpeech corpus.
 Our best model achieves a word error rate (WER) of 54.78%.
 The results show that the corpus can be used for building ASR systems for Bemba.},